tgandrews/atom-easy-jsdoc/README.md

 ## Autocontinue

 Comments now are automatically continued if the user hits enter (new line event) while inside of a block (/**..etc.) or single line (//) comment.

+## Beta version

+A complete rewrite with tests and using an AST instead of regular expressions is enabled behind the beta flag.
+Please note this is a true beta and although it works on my projects your mileage may vary.

 ### Contribute
 I'll be adding features periodically, however bug fixes, feature requests, and pull requests are all welcome.